Background decoration

 notion-fetch

 Retrieves details about a Notion entity (page or database) by URL or ID.
 Provide URL or ID in `id` parameter.
 Make multiple calls to fetch multiple entities.
-Pages use enhanced Markdown format (see "create-pages" tool for spec).
+Pages use enhanced Markdown format.
+For the complete specification, fetch the MCP resource at `notion://docs/enhanced-markdown-spec`.
 Databases return all data sources (collections of pages with same schema).
 For multi-source databases with URLs like notion.so/db-id?v=view-id, the view ID helps identify which data source to use (check response for view's dataSourceUrl). <example>{"id": "https://notion.so/workspace/Page-a1b2c3d4e5f67890"}</example> <example>{"id": "12345678-90ab-cdef-1234-567890abcdef"}</example>

 notion-get-comments